Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

 For thicker layers ($N_z \ge 6$), the system instead organizes into three distinct nonuniform polar textures characterized by extended vortex textures.

-Just below the paraelectric transition the system forms a \textit{vortex–labyrinthine phase} [Fig.~\ref{fig:states}(a)], where alternating out-of-plane polarized domains arrange into an irregular, liquid-like labyrinth.
+Just below the paraelectric transition the system forms a \textit{vortex–labyrinthine phase} (Figure~\ref{fig:states}a), where alternating out-of-plane polarized domains arrange into an irregular, liquid-like labyrinth.
+This phase is dominated by a single out-of-plane polarization component ($P_z$) and exhibits a pronounced local tetragonal distortion with predominantly 180° domain walls.
 Within this texture, the polarization rotates continuously across the mobile domain walls and defines vortex lines that fluctuate near the layer center and occasionally bend into \textit{Néel-type bubbles}.
-As a result, the labyrinth hosts dynamically reconfigurable vortices with mixed rotational handedness, similar to those reported in PTO/STO superlattices and strained ferroelectric thin layers \cite{Zubko_2016,Ortiz_2024,Nahas_2020,Nahas_2020_2}.
+As a result, the labyrinth hosts dynamically reconfigurable vortices with mixed rotational handedness, similar to those reported in PbTiO$_3$/SrTiO$_3$ (PTO/STO) superlattices and strained ferroelectric thin layers \cite{Zubko_2016,Ortiz_2024,Nahas_2020,Nahas_2020_2,Boron_2025}.

 Upon further cooling, thermal fluctuations diminish and the labyrinthine texture progressively freezes.
-The vortex cores shift toward the layer surfaces, giving rise to two nearly degenerate low-temperature polar textures.
+The vortex cores shift toward the layer surfaces, giving rise to two nearly degenerate low-temperature polar textures that are largely static and characterized by finite values of all three components of the local polarization.

-The \textit{wave-helix} state consists of elongated helical segments with a well-defined axis, producing stripe-like out-of-plane domains with a characteristic periodicity [Fig.~\ref{fig:states}(b)].
-In contrast, the \textit{chiral-bubbles} state develops square-like domains formed by bent helical cores that tend to close into toroidal loops, yielding bubble-like textures with a well-defined chirality [Fig.~\ref{fig:states}(c)].
+The \textit{wave-helix} state consists of elongated helical segments with a well-defined axis, producing stripe-like out-of-plane domains with a characteristic periodicity (Figure~\ref{fig:states}b).
+In contrast, the \textit{chiral bubbles} state develops square-like domains formed by bent helical cores that tend to close into toroidal loops (details of the topological analysis can be found in Section S1 in the Supporting Information), yielding bubble-like textures with a well-defined chirality (Figure~\ref{fig:states}c).

-Taken together, these temperature-driven transformations outline the phase diagram shown in Fig. \ref{fig:phasedia}, which closely resembles that obtained from thermodynamic free-energy calculations using the soft-domain analytical framework once surface-tension effects are included \cite{Kondovych_2025}.
+Taken together, these temperature-driven transformations outline the phase diagram shown in Figure~\ref{fig:phasedia}, which closely resembles that obtained from thermodynamic free-energy calculations using the soft-domain analytical framework once surface-tension effects are included \cite{Kondovych_2025}.
 In that formulation, the polarization is represented through a small set of Fourier modes capturing the leading modulations, resulting in continuous textures where atomically sharp domain walls are not explicitly resolved.
-In both the analytical framework and our atomistic simulations, surface tension plays a central stabilizing role, strongly influencing the formation and persistence of modulated polar states.
-However, textures such as the chiral-bubble state lie beyond the scope of the minimal soft-domain description, as their stabilization requires additional energetic contributions and the superposition of multiple wavevectors.